gyanratan-code/memoryBot/README.md

 1. **Power On & Connect:**
    - Once the ESP8266 boots, it creates a WiFi network named `FDP_Group:15`.
-   - Connect to the network using the password `gyanratan`.
+   - Connect to the network using the password `xxxxxxxx`.

 2. **Access the Control Interface:**
    - Open a web browser and navigate to the IP address `http://192.168.4.22/` (this is set in the sketch).